25% Favor Allowing College Athletes to Unionize

-A new Rasmussen Reports national telephone survey finds that 36% of American Adults say they are overweight.
-That’s little changed from last September and remains below the high of 42% in May 2012.
-Fifty-six percent (56%) say they are not overweight.
+A new Rasmussen Reports national telephone survey finds that 25% of American Adults favor allowing college athletes to form unions.
+Fifty-three percent (53%) are opposed.
+Twenty-two percent (22%) are undecided.
 (To see survey question wording, click here.)

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The survey of 1,000 Adults nationwide was conducted on February 27-28, 2014 by Rasmussen Reports.
+The survey of 1,000 American Adults was conducted on March 27-28, 2014 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.